octopus-network/nep141-token-convertor/README.md

 #### AddLiquidity

-The function specification refer to [transfer token to contract](#transfer-token-to-contract)
+The function specification refer to [transfer token to contract](#transfer-token-to-contract).

 ```rust
 pub enum TokenTransferMessage {